 sudo pip install python-openstackclient

-If you also want to install all the service specific tools listed at the beginning of this page, run this:
+If you also want to install all the service-specific tools listed at the beginning of this page:

 sudo pip install python-keystoneclient python-novaclient python-glanceclient python-neutronclient

 Depending on your computer's setup, some dependencies might be

 missing.
 The error message

 ImportError: No module named

 <module> can usually be fixed by installing the missing module

 with pip and then repeating the previous, failed command.
 For some